-Gorgeous volcanos, colorful cities, Mayan ruins, crystal clear swimming holes, dirt cheap prices, and adventure around every corner–if that sounds like your kind of vacation destination, it’s time to consider Guatemala.
+Gorgeous volcanos, colorful cities, Mayan ruins, crystal clear swimming holes, dirt cheap prices, and adventure around every corner–if that sounds like your kind of vacation destination, it’s time to consider spending 2 weeks in Guatemala.

 Set just south of Mexico and west of Belize, Guatemala packs an endless amount of things to do into a small, relatively navigable space (about the size of Tennessee)–and as a bonus, it also boasts the best food in Central America.